For all questions about allowability, please consult the Post Award Fiscal Compliance page.

 Click on a question below to view the answer.
 Limit the results by entering a search term.

-There are multiple reasons why GCA might be required to restrict a portion of an award budget.
-Common ones include a restriction on spending later years of a multi-year project until the sponsor issues payment, carryforward that cannot be released for spending without sponsor approval, and a delay in human subjects protocol approval.
+Multiple reasons could exist for why portions of an award budget would be restricted.
+Common ones include a restriction on spending later years of a multi-year project until the sponsor issues payment, carryforward that cannot be released for spending without sponsor approval, or a delay in human subjects protocol approval.
 If you are uncertain what restrictions apply to your particular budget, please contact GCA via GrantTracker under the Budget Setup topic.

 Above all, do NOT deposit the payment as revenue to a grant, contract, or gift budget.
 This will throw the award and revenue amounts out of balance and lead to complications at closeout.
 Instead, refunds to these budgets should be processed as reverse expenditures to the same object/sub-object code as the initial charge.
 See instructions for reverse expenditure processing here.

-Encumbrances are charges that are anticipated to be charged to a budget or, in some cases, restricted funds.
-Note that encumbrances are for internal planning and monitoring only and will NOT be reflected on invoices or reports to the sponsor.
+Encumbrances and ARIBA Open Balances are charges that are anticipated to be charged to a budget or, in some cases, restricted funds.
+Note that encumbrances and open balances are for internal planning and monitoring only and will NOT be reflected on invoices or reports to the sponsor.
 List of encumbrance types and contacts for managing them.

 Basic detail on any JV can be obtained via the Journal Voucher Detail report at the B.I.
 Portal (Enterprise Data Warehouse) site (also available from the More Systems dropdown on MyFinancial.desktop under Decision Support).